tejasri2604/tejasri2604/README.md

 ### ✨ Quote that Inspires Me

 > *“If you don't like something, change it.
-If you can't change it, change the way you think about it*
+If you can't change it, change the way you think about it.”*
+> — Mary Engelbreit